-GCC North - An unannounced campus-wide lockdown drill was completed at the North campus on January 27th, 2021, via the Alertus platform.
+GCC North - An unannounced campus-wide evacuation drill was completed at the North campus on June 2, 2022, utilizing the Alertus mass notification system.

 Evacuation Procedures

 Limited Evacuation

 District policy requires immediate evacuation when any fire alarm sounds within a building.
 All students, faculty, staff, and any other individuals within the building must immediately depart the building using available exit routes if safe.
 All building occupants will follow instructions issued by MCCCD Police personnel.